 Table~\ref{table:Gur_BFAS_Schur_Schur} reports the optimal value found by the algorithms Gur and BFAS regarding the problem of finding the largest angle between the Schur cone and itself in dimension $n \in \{5, 10, 20, 50, 100, 200, 500\}$.
 We use exactly the same setting as in the previous section (Table~\ref{table:Gur_BFAS_Schur_orthant}).

 We observe that Gur outperforms again BFAS both in speed and accuracy.
-In fact, even when its computational time exceed the minute, it finds the exact solution up to dimension $50$, and also for dimensions $200, 500$.
+In fact, even when its computational time exceeds a minute, it finds the exact solution up to dimension $50$, and also for dimensions $200, 500$.
 The error in dimension $100$, though, tells us that it cannot always be blindly trusted.
 BFAS instead can only solve the problem exactly up to dimension $5$, and the approximations at $60$ seconds is only reliable up to dimension $10$.
 Sometimes, the algorithms may find larger angles than the exact ones, but it has to be attributed to rounding errors.

-Notice that in this case Gurobi results are less accurate than the ones of the previous problem.
+Notice that in this case, Gurobi results are less accurate than those of the previous problem.
 This is possibly due to the fact that the matrix $H^\top H$, where $H$ are the generators of $\mc H$, is less sparse than the matrix $H^\top I$, where $I$ represents the generators of the nonnegative orthant.

 In the right image of Figure~\ref{fig:Schur-PosOrthant}, we report a comparison of the four methods over a timespan of $10$ seconds for the same problem in dimension $n=200$.
-Again, E-AO and SRPL usually are restarted until we reach the $10$ seconds mark, and we perform $100$ of these $10$ seconds run for both heuristic algorithms, plotting the average value over time, and all performed runs in the background.
+Again, E-AO and SRPL are usually restarted until we reach the $10$ seconds mark, and we perform $100$ of these $10$ seconds runs for both heuristic algorithms, plotting the average value over time, and all performed runs in the background.
 The parameters used by SRPL in this case are $\mu_1=\mu_2=1$.

 This time, Gur is the only method to correctly converge to the optimum value in the $10$ seconds (actually, after only $3$ seconds).
 E-AO almost immediately converges to $0.992\pi$ but in no run it manages to reach the optimal value.
 SRPL offers a more diverse plot, but it always converges to an even larger value.
 Finally, BFAS is again not represented in the plot since its best value at $10$ seconds is equal to $0.75\pi$.